stoogoff/sw-adversaries/readme.md

 	- Rescue at Glare Peak
 	- Under a Black Sun
 - adventures
+	- A Call for Heroes (TFA follow on adventure)
 	- A Deal Gone Wrong
 	- A Quick Stopover
 	- Beyond the Boiling Sea